signaldatascience/R-curriculum/src/week4/day4/clustering.md

 * Run `kmeans_plot()` multiple times with `k=5`.
 How stable are the results?
 What about with `k=2`?

+* Add a single artificial outlier to the dataset with extreme values.
+How resilient are the results of $K$-means clustering to the presence of outliers?

 Validating a choice of $K$
 --------------------------